Divinity-dev/To-do-list/README.md

 ### Key Features <a name="key-features"></a>

-> You can add and rermove activities planned out for the day
+> You can add and remove activities planned out for the day

 - **[Add task]**
 - **[remove task]**